gregmoille/gregmoille.github.io/_posts/2021-01-09-Computer_Tricks_for_The_Lab.md

+---
+title: '10 Tips for a Setting up a Research Lab '
+date: 2022-01-09
+permalink: /posts/2022/01/10tips
+tags:
+  - Computer
+  - Setting Up
+---

 # 10 Tips for a Setting up a Research Lab

 ## 1 - Invest in a *Good* Physical Data Storage